arcusmaximus/YTSubConverter/README.md

 ## Limitations
 YouTube has some bugs and limitations when it comes to styled subtitles.
 Please be aware of the following:
 * In general, you can only use one style per line of text.
 For example, while you can make an entire line bold or italic, you can't do this for a single word within a line.
-In other words, this works: `What's happening?\N{\b1}Nononono!` (only the second line is bold) but this doesn't: `I {\b1}told{\b0} you not to go there!` (nothing will be bold).
+In other words, this works: `What's happening?\N{\b1}Nononono!` (only the second line is bold), but this doesn't: `I {\b1}told{\b0} you not to go there!` (nothing will be bold).
-  * As an exception to the above, multiple colors within a line *are* possible, but only on desktop.
-For example, the “MAAAN” in `Devil{\c&H0000FF&}MAAAN{\r}!` will be red on desktop; on mobile, however, it'll have the same color as the rest of the line.
+  * As an exception to the above, multiple colors within a line *are* possible, but only on PC.
+For example, the “MAAAN” in `Devil{\c&H0000FF&}MAAAN{\r}!` will be red on PC; on mobile, however, it'll have the same color as the rest of the line.
 * Subtitles positioned off-center will move out towards the sides in theater mode, possibly even hanging out of the video frame.
+* The mobile apps don't support background customization; they show a black rectangle no matter what color or transparency you specify.
+This means you need to be careful with dark text, because while it'll be perfectly readable on a custom bright background on PC, it'll be barely readable on the default background on mobile.
+  * YTSubConverter detects dark text and adds an invisible, brighter subtitle on top of it.
+Because the Android app ignores transparency, (only) Android users will see this bright version and be able to read the subtitle. iOS users, however, are not so lucky - the app doesn't show the invisible subtitle, leaving only unreadable black-on-black text.

 ## Example workflow for creating subtitles that are color-coded by speaker
 * Download the video using e.g. [youtube-dl](http://yt-dl.org).
 (Tip: because YT-DL picks the highest resolution by default, you can save time by using `-F` to discover the available video resolutions and then downloading with `-f <number>` to download a smaller file.)